AdminTL/gestion_personnage_TL/INSTALL.md

 --disable_login_oauth : Disable authentication oauth
 --disable_character : Disable access to character
---disable_user_character : Disable access to user of our character
+--disable_user_character : Disable access to user of our character --disable_message_character : Disable message to user in your character sheet from administration
 ```